-OBSERVATION SIGN-OFF SHEET UNIT 210 PLAIT AND TWIST HAIR (CH6) WHAT YOU MUST DO iStock/Alexey Ivanov
+OBSERVATION SIGN-OFF SHEET UNIT 210 PLAIT AND TWIST HAIR (CH6)

 Within your work, you must show your assessor that you can do the following.
-You will be observed a number of times (as a guide, on at least three occasions, each of a different look).
+You will be observed a number of times (as a guide, on at least three occasions. each of a different look).
 Each time you achieve all the points listed, your assessor will tick the circle and enter the date.